Introduction

 - Update DHAs every five years or when process changes occur.

-- Implement a Dust Management Program:
+Implement a Dust Management Program:

-- Control ignition sources and electrostatic discharge.
+- In addition, control ignition sources and electrostatic discharge.

-- Address New Compliance Requirements:
+Address New Compliance Requirements:

 - Integrate operational readiness reviews into management systems.